Brand development that increases sales velocity, guaranteed.

 We’ve seen QR codes made of M&Ms, with weird gradients and seizure-inducing textures.
 The point is: you want your QR code to entice people to scan it.

 So, what have we learned today?
 We learned that the digital machines are coming for us in the near future.
 We learned that QR codes are the wave of the present and the future, and that only a fool would attempt to ignore that fact.
 We learned that QR codes can be manipulated into looking like works of art.
 Finally, we learned that in Internet marketing, you need to use every weapon in your arsenal to crush your feeble competitors, even if it means paying some fool to press your QR code into some unsuspecting farmer’s crops.
+If you are just starting your CPG brand, consider using a QR code generator and test it for in-store marketing, in-store advertising, and other ways you promote your brand.

 Data-Driven Brand Development